Dante Pettis: San Francisco 49ers

 The San Francisco 49ers selected Pettis in the second round (44th overall) of the 2018 NFL draft.
 He was the fourth wide receiver to be selected that year.
-In the season-opener against the Minnesota Vikings, Pettis made his NFL debut and caught two passes for 61 receiving yards and a touchdown.
-In addition, he returned two punts for 14 yards in the 24–16 loss.
+During the season-opener against the Minnesota Vikings, Pettis made his NFL debut and caught two passes for 61 yards and a touchdown while also returning two punts for 14 yards in the 24–16 loss.
 On December 29, 2018, Pettis was placed on injured reserve after suffering a knee injury.
-Pettis finished his rookie season with 27 receptions for 467 yards and five touchdowns.
+Pettis finished his rookie year with 27 receptions for 467 yards and five touchdowns.

-In Pettis' second season, he caught 11 receptions for 109 yards and two touchdowns.
+In Pettis' second season, he had 11 receptions for 109 yards and two touchdowns.

 On November 3, 2020, Pettis was waived by the 49ers.

 New York Giants

 On November 4, 2020, Pettis was claimed off waivers by the New York Giants.
 He was placed on the reserve/COVID-19 list by the team on November 20, and activated on December 1.
 In his first game played as a Giant, on December 27, against the Baltimore Ravens, Pettis finished with two receptions for 33 yards.
 He caught his first touchdown as a Giant the next week, against the Dallas Cowboys, for 33 yards.
-Pettis finished his 2020 campaign with four receptions, for 76 yards, averaging 19 yards a reception, and one touchdown.
+Pettis finished the 2020 season with four receptions for 76 yards and a touchdown.

 On September 1, 2021, Pettis was waived by the Giants and re-signed to the practice squad.
 On October 19, Pettis was signed to active roster.
-In Week 7 against the Carolina Panthers, Pettis had five catches for 39 yards and a touchdown while adding the 16-yard pass to Daniel Jones.
-On November 5.
-2021, Pettis was placed on injured reserve with a shoulder injury.
+In Week 7 against the Carolina Panthers, Pettis had five receptions for 39 yards and a touchdown while adding a 16-yard pass to Daniel Jones.
+On November 5, 2021, Pettis was placed on injured reserve with a shoulder injury.

 Chicago Bears

 On May 11, 2022, the Chicago Bears signed Pettis.
-On October 14, Pettis caught four passes for 84 yards and the Bears’ only touchdown, during a 12–7 loss to the Washington Commanders.
+During Week 6, Pettis caught four passes for 84 yards and the Bears' only touchdown, during a 12–7 loss to the Washington Commanders.

 Pettis re-signed with the Bears on April 17, 2023.
 He was placed on injured reserve on August 26.
-He was released on September 6, with an injury settlement.
+Pettis was released on September 6, with an injury settlement.

 On March 15, 2024, Pettis re-signed with the Bears.
-He was placed on injured reserve on August 27, and released a week later.
+He was placed on injured reserve on August 27, and was released a week later.

 New Orleans Saints

 On October 15, 2024, Pettis signed with the New Orleans Saints practice squad.
 On December 7, he was promoted to the active roster.
-In 8 games for New Orleans, Pettis operated as the team's return man, and compiled 12 receptions for 120 yards and 1 touchdown.
+In eight games for New Orleans, Pettis operated as the team's return man, and compiled 12 receptions for 120 yards and a touchdown.

 On March 11, 2025, Pettis re-signed with New Orleans on a one-year contract.
 He was released on August 26 as part of final roster cuts.
 On October 2, Pettis was re-signed to the practice squad.
+On December 3, Pettis was signed to the active roster.
+In the 2025 season, he had nine receptions for 127 yards in eight games.